- Hardware and Software Requirements

 Click on the input table that contains the attribute for which you want to disable the input trimming.

 In the table items list on the right, double click on the appropriate datasource attribute.

 In the Edit Datasource Attribute dialog disable the Trim input check box in the Parse format panel.

-See illustration below for an example.
+See the illustration below for an example.